 - Specific skills as needed by/relevant to the school

 - A link to the senior executive team of Ark

 The LGB meets four times a year.

-The current Clerk to Governors is Natasha Brown (email@example.com).
-All Governors can be contacted through the clerk.
+The Clerk to the Governors is Sakina Marzban (email@example.com).
+Governors can be contacted through the Clerk.

 Dr Trevor McCrisken is an Associate Professor in Politics and International Studies at the University of Warwick.
 His main teaching and research is on US foreign policy, particularly the role of national identity, the use of force, and portrayals of foreign policy in popular culture.
 He is also Chair of BASIC, a London-based non-governmental organisation promoting dialogue on nuclear non-proliferation and disarmament.
 As a Widening Participation and Outreach academic leader at Warwick, he has worked extensively with a number of schools and colleges nationally to encourage students from diverse backgrounds to apply to university.
 For the last four years has collaborated particularly with the students and teachers at King Solomon Academy.
 Trevor has been hugely impressed with the dedication and aptitude of the KSA students and the ethos of the school.
 He feels privileged to be able to work with KSA and now to serve as a school governor.

 Fatma Nasr (Parent Governor)